 A business development and federal programs expert, Chris has been working in Puerto Rico to understand the needs and problems of the 78 municipalities and their people.
-CDBG-DR has been the focus but there are numerous other sources identified and available for recovery and resiliency.
 Chris is a certified machinery & equipment appraiser, a real property appraiser, broker, mortgage broker, HUD Underwriter and compliance consultant for lenders in FRT's, Project Based Section 8, HQS, and many other programs.

 In 2007 Chris became involved with the CDBG-DR recovery effort for housing and business owners in Louisiana after Hurricane Katrina.
 This was known as The Road Home Program and it was the largest single housing recovery program in U.S. history.
 The program’s objective was to provide compensation to Louisiana homeowners affected by Hurricanes Katrina or Rita for the damage to their homes.
 The program was designed to disburse over $7B in federal funding to eligible homeowners affected by Hurricanes Rita or Katrina with up to $150,000 in compensation for losses that enable the homeowners to rebuild their homes or relocate within Louisiana.
 With more than 123,000 homes and 82,000 rental units in Louisiana.
-His company was responsible for about 10% of the ground work for this program.
-Chris had always had a strong pull for affordable housing and working with non-profits such as Navigate and the Nixon Foundation just to name a few but it was at this time that he was bitten by the disaster bug and subsequently have helped FEMA and the GSA with several tropical storm and Hurricanes since.
-He had worked extensively in several HUD programs over the years but during my time in Louisiana, after Katrina is where his knowledge of CDBG-DR expanded.
+His company was responsible for about 10% of the ground-work for this program.
+Chris has always focused on affordable housing, working with non-profits such as Navigate and the Nixon Foundation but it was after Katrina that he was bitten by the disaster bug and subsequently have helped FEMA and the GSA with several tropical storms and Hurricanes since.
+He has worked extensively within HUD programs over the years but during his time in Louisiana, after Katrina is where his knowledge of CDBG-DR expanded.

 Over the past two decades he has assembled teams to work through large disaster programs and established procedures to meet the needs of governmental clients, all of this being accomplished within the framework and compliance guidelines of HUD and Fair Housing.